 31 Eunhaeng-ro, Pungnam-dong, Wansan-gu, Jeonju, Jeollabuk-do, South Korea

-The bibimbap here was really interesting – a whole lot of ingredient that I didn’t noticed before until I digged in.
-But I thought the most interesting ones had to be the little yellow jellies in the bowl – I liked that especially.
+Bibimbap served in here (or in Jeonju) is really interesting – a whole lot of ingredient that I haven’t noticed in other bibimbaps before.
+I thought the most interesting ones had to be the little yellow jellies in the bowl – I liked that especially.
 A little reference from sis – bibimbaps in Jeonju all come with that.

 The little red bowl on the right is a korean alcoholic drink – called “muju” – it is sweet, a little thick, but not spicy at all.
 Something I feel like kids would like?

 After the lunch, started my exploration of Hanok Village.
 Its a pretty simple formula, just wander about, look at people strolling (and camwhoring) in hanboks – and that is pretty much all to do here.
 There are some landmarks, and exhibition plotted on mini maps along the way while I was – eg Kimchi exhibit.
 But these exhibitions were lacking in English so I couldn’t much enjoy them.